 There is little correlation between Michigan's Total Offense for a game and their opponent's average Total Defense (minus M).
 Whatever is limiting our offense's output in a game, it is not directly related to the number of yards the opponent usually gives up.
 This would suggest that the offense tends to be limited by itself, rather than the opponent.

 Part the Second, Defense

 So the flipside of this, then, is how much has our defensive suckitude helped out our opponents stat sheet?
-Where would they rank in TO without having played us?
+Where would they rank in Total Offense without having played us?
 We'll run the same tables again, but from the opposite tack: